Emergent Graphical Conventions in a Visual Communication Game: Experiments

-All our results on success rate and communication steps are consistent with predictions based on our hypotheses, which justifies our environments and models.
+Together, all our results on success rate and communication steps are consistent with predictions based on our hypotheses, which justifies our environments and models.
 However, a high success rate does not necessarily imply high convention quality.
-Another essential property for conventions is \textit{stability}~\cite{lewis1969convention}: There should exist common patterns in the repeated usage of conventions to convey similar concepts.
-We take the viewpoint of representation learning and concretize the vague \textit{stability} with three formally defined properties: \textit{iconicity}, \textit{symbolicity} and \textit{semanticity}.
-In the following, we introduce our experiments to measure these properties.
+Another essential property for conventions is \textit{stability} \citep{lewis1969convention}: There should exist common patterns in the repeated usage of conventions to convey similar concepts.
+We take the viewpoint of representation learning and concretize the vague \textit{stability} with three formally defined properties: \textit{iconicity}, \textit{symbolicity}, and \textit{semanticity}.
+Below, we introduce our experiments to measure these properties systematically.